Nudge: Accelerating Overdue Pull Requests Towards Completion: Nudge System Design

-The Nudge system consists of three main components: A machine learning based effort estimation model that predicts the lifetime of a given \pr{}, an activity detection module to establish what the current state of the \pr{} is, and an actor determination module to identify who would need to take action.
+The Nudge system consists of three main components: A machine learning-based effort estimation model that predicts the lifetime of a given \pr{}, an activity detection module to establish what the current state of the \pr{} is, and an actor determination module to identify who would be need to take action.

 \paragraph{Prediction model} The Nudge system leverages a prediction model to determine the lifetime for every \pr{}.
 The model is a linear regression model as explained in Section~\ref{sec:prediction}.
 We performed the regression analysis to understand the weights of each of the features and how they impact the ability of the model to accurately predict the lifetime for a given \pr{}.
-We use historic \pr{} data to extract some of the features and the dependant variable (\pr{} lifetime).
+We use historical \pr{} data to extract some of the features and the dependant variable (\pr{} lifetime).

 For the repositories where we have enough training data, i.e., at least thousands of data points (or \pr{}s), we train a repository-specific model.
-If the repository is small or new and it does not have many \pr{}s that are completed, we use a global model that is trained on all the repositories' data.
+If the repository is small or new and it does not have many \pr{}s that is completed, we use a global model that is trained on all the repositories' data.
 Once the repository matures and records enough activity, we train a repository-specific model and deploy it.
 The models are retrained, through an offline process, periodically, to adjust to the changes in the feature weights and changing repository dynamics.
 Every time the model is retrained, we use a moving window to fetch the data from the last two years (from the date of retraining) to make sure the training data reflects the ever-changing dynamics and takes into account the changes happening to the development processes.

-\paragraph{Activity Detection} The role of the activity detection module is to help the Nudge system understand if there has been any activity performed by the author or the reviewer of the \pr{} off late.
-This helps the Nudge system to not send a notification, even though the lifetime of the \pr{} has exceeded its predicted lifetime.
+\paragraph{Activity Detection} The role of the activity detection module is to help the Nudge system understand if there has been any activity performed by the author or the reviewer of the \pr{} of late.
+This helps the Nudge system not send a notification, even though the lifetime of the \pr{} has exceeded its predicted lifetime.
 This module serves as a gatekeeper that gives the Nudge system a `go' or `no go' by observing various signals in the \pr{} environment.

 \paragraph{Actor Identification} The primary goal of this module is to determine the blocker of the change (the author or a reviewer) and engage them in the notification, by explicitly mentioning them.
 This module comes into action once the \pr{} meets the criteria set by the prediction module and the Activity Detection modules.
 Once the Nudge system is ready to send the notification, the Actor Identification module provides information to the Nudge notification system to direct the notification towards the change blocker.